fday-dl/HelloWorld/README.md

 # HelloWorld
-Test repo to be used in AWS Codepipeline
+This is a test repo to be used in AWS Codepipeline